-The maintenance requirement is understood to mean that, when the decision about a residence permit is made, you should have employment for the next year, approximately.
+The Migration Agency understands the maintenance requirement to mean that, when the decision about a residence permit is made, you should have employment for the next 18 months.
 The income remaining every month after you have paid taxes and rent (including heating) must amount to a certain sum.
-At the time of writing in 2024 this sum is 6.090 Swedish kronor, but it changes every year.
+At the time of writing in 2022 this sum is 5 157 Swedish kronor, but it changes every year.
 Check the current figure at the Migration Agency's website!
 Your income can be from employment or from a business that you own or co-own, but your income may not be subsidised by the state in any way.